nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 It is why i've arranged for the assignments and things to be unrelated to prototyping and coding but centered on what has been made.
 # <a id="logistics"></a>Logistics and End of Semester Thoughts
-So, we're going to be busy for around 11 weeks in talking about games, playing them, doing some coding exercises, and just sort of thinking about how the game world of atari works.
+So, we're going to be busy for around 11 weeks in talking about games, playing them, doing some coding exercises, and just sort of thinking about how the game world of Atari works.

 In no way are you banned or barred from working on your game now.
 Just know that the last 5ish weeks are devoted to letting you work on your game.
 I will be available via Discord for debugging and error testing, so will all of you.